 Pay Per Click.
 While I mainly engage with Bing ads, I can tell you that you will spend much less money on paid advertising like this than you would for solo ads.
 Like with SEO, I also target specific keywords and place ads with them, which allows me to attract the correct, precise audience to my site.
 Now this is not a form of solo ads, it is a different method of getting traffic via paid methods.

-These 2 things provided me with well over a million visitors to my site/s over the years and I always knew that the traffic was reliable.
+These 2 things provided me with well over a million visitors to my site/s over the years and I always knew that the traffic was reliable (and the sales proved it, see the proof).
 The times I didn’t make sales from this was mainly on my end when my sales funnel wasn’t properly set up, but even then, I was at least making sure I was getting good traffic to my site/s.

 With solo ads, you can make your whole sales funnel “perfect”, but end up getting the wrong traffic and thus lose money in the process.
 At least through my options, the traffic is right and the only thing I’m left worrying about is optimizing my sales funnel.